Strategic communication of narratives: Equilibrium analysis

-In the following, we study the existence of equilibria with a certain number of induced actions. \begin{definition}[$n$-step equilibrium] An equilibrium $(\sigma, \rho)$ is called \emph{$n$-step equilibrium} if it induces $n$ distinct actions, i.e., $\# (\rho \circ \sigma)(M) = n$. \end{definition}
+In the following, we study the existence of equilibria with a certain number of induced actions and characterize the set of equilibria.
+We categorize equilibria according to the number of induced actions.

+\begin{definition}[$n$-step equilibrium] An equilibrium $(\sigma, \rho)$ is called \emph{$n$-step equilibrium} if it induces $n$ distinct actions, i.e., $\# (\rho \circ \sigma)(M) = n$. \end{definition} Note first that by Lemma \ref{Lemma: upper bound N stage} any equilibrium induces at most $\#\{a(m,h,0) \mid m\in M\}$ distinct actions.
+Second, a $1$-step equilibrium is a trivial babbling equilibrium, which always exists.
+Third, by the Reduction Lemma \ref{Lemma: reduction lemma} the reduced equilibrium corresponding to an $n$-step equilibrium has $n$ distinct messages.
+We henceforth characterize equilibria by the corresponding reduced equilibria.

-A classical result from the theory of cheap talk games states that if there is an equilibrium which induces $N$ distinct actions, then there is an equilibrium inducing $n$ distinct actions for all $1 \leq n \leq N$, cf.\ \cite{crawford1982strategic}.
-Surprisingly, this result also holds true in our finite setting.
+A classical result from the theory of cheap-talk games states that if there is an equilibrium which induces $N$ distinct actions, then there is an equilibrium inducing $n$ distinct actions for all $1 \leq n \leq N$, cf.\ \cite{crawford1982strategic}.
+In their setting, messages correspond to intervals which partition the continuous state space.
+Surprisingly, this result also holds true in our more complex setting despite that messages correspond to intervals which partition the \emph{finite} model space.
+Together with the Reduction Lemma \ref{Lemma: reduction lemma}, this characterizes the set of equilibria: An equilibrium is a partition of the set $M$ into up to $N$ intervals together with their actions induced by the considered ambiguity rule.
+We say that a partition of $M$ is consecutive if it is consecutive w.r.t.\ the corresponding bliss points.